 With that reminder in place, the actual process of SMARTening the Rock can take place.
-The first step is to make sure the goal of the Rock is so clear that anyone could recognize its purpose.
-Going through this process should knock out the “specific” and “relevant” steps of SMART because spelling out the details will paint a picture of what the end-game looks like and if it’s truly going to impact your overall goals.
+The first step is to make sure the goal of the Rock is so clear that anyone can recognize its purpose.
+Going through this process should knock out the “specific” and “relevant” steps of SMART because spelling out the details will paint a picture of what the end-game looks like and whether it’s truly going to impact your overall goals.

 Ideally, you left the big quarterly or annual meeting with this level of understanding, but this is an excellent time to schedule any follow-ups to ensure everyone is on the same page.
 When you’ve achieved a clear understanding for yourself, use Ninety to spell it out within the body of the Rock so anyone can understand it at a glance.